TonichaB/Niche-Crystals/README.md

 ### As a user I would like to learn how crystals are used

 The homepage of the Niche Crystals site offers an initial overview of the different practices wherein crystals are used, alongside listing individual properties of the more commonly known crystals.
-Accompanying this the Gallery page offers images of crystals being used in meditation, crystal readings and jewellry to give a pleasing visual of the potential uses of crystals for mindfulness.
+Accompanying this the Gallery page offers images of crystals being used in meditation, crystal readings and jewellery to give a pleasing visual of the potential uses of crystals for mindfulness.

 ### The website should be user friendly on all available devices

 Through the use of media queries within the CSS code, the website is adaptable to all screensizes from mobile view to larger desktop screens.
-The use of flexbox has allowed for the adjustments of elements on each page ensuring a smooth flow of information in either columns or row formats as applicable.
+The use of Flexbox has allowed for the adjustments of elements on each page ensuring a smooth flow of information in either columns or row formats as applicable.
 For smaller screen sizes the navigation bar has been adjusted to a dropdown option to create a more user friendly experience and ease of navigation through each page of the site.

 ### As a user I want additional information on how to introduce new practices and meet like minded people to discuss crystals

 The footer of the site includes social media links that are intended to take the user to a group page they can join as an initial pathway to learn more.
-The final page also includes an easy to complete sign up form for a monthly newsletter containing more information about crystals and upcoming events accross the UK.
-The sign up form asks the user how they hope crystals can help them to allow for personalisation of the newsletters to ensure future content is user specific.
+The final page also includes an easy to complete sign up form for a monthly newsletter containing more information about crystals and upcoming events across the UK.
+The sign-up form asks the user how they hope crystals can help them to allow for personalisation of the newsletters to ensure future content is user-specific.

 ---